bbauska/Coursera-Bootstrap/readme.md

 This is a blue colored button and then the button contains this text inside the button to send the feedback text inside the button.

-Let\'s save the changes.
+Let&apos;s save the changes.

 This is would be the last modification to my form here.

-Let\'s save the changes and then go and have a look at the button.
+Let&apos;s save the changes and then go and have a look at the button.

 Returning to the browser, you now see that in your form right below, you have the Send Feedback button.

-When the user fills in the form, they\'ll click on the Send Feedback button to submit the feedback to the company.
+When the user fills in the form, they&apos;ll click on the Send Feedback button to submit the feedback to the company.

 This completes the design of a form.